When Iron Maiden Opened for Kiss on the ‘Unmasked’ Tour

-As far back as 1978, the wheels had started coming off the previously unstoppable Kiss wagon, beginning with all four members’ ambitious but ill-fated solo albums, made worse by 1979’s fan-dividing, disco-tinted Dynasty and reaching a crisis point by early 1980, as drummer Peter Criss checked out, refusing to even play (or depending on who you ask, being totally incapable of playing) on that year’s Unmasked.
+The wheels started coming off the previously unstoppable Kiss wagon as early as 1978, beginning with all four members’ ambitious but ill-fated solo albums, made worse by 1979’s fan-dividing, disco-tinted Dynasty and reaching a crisis point by early 1980, as drummer Peter Criss checked out, refusing to even play (or depending on who you ask, being totally incapable of playing) on that year’s Unmasked.

 Then it was off to Europe, where Kiss had rarely ventured before (their elaborate stage production being quite expensive to transport) and where Carr, Gene Simmons, Paul Stanley and Ace Frehley would meet their opening act for the first time on their joint tour’s opening night, on Aug.
 29, in Rome.

-Kiss and Iron Maiden’s trajectories would largely follow different roads over the ensuing decade, with Kiss finally coming clean on their threat to take the makeup off and enjoying a platinum career comeback, while Maiden grew from strength to strength, becoming arguably that decade’s definitive heavy metal band.
+Kiss and Iron Maiden’s trajectories would follow largely different roads over the ensuing decade, with Kiss finally coming clean on their threat to take the makeup off and enjoying a platinum career comeback, while Maiden grew from strength to strength, becoming arguably that decade’s definitive heavy metal band.